protontypes/LibreSelery/README.md

 <img align="center" src="./docs/logo_LibreSelery-04.png" width="400">

+**We just launched! :tada:  Please read our [introductory blog post](https://protontypes.eu/blog/2020/09/01/launch-of-protontypes/).**

 ### Continuous Funding

 LibreSelery is a tool to distribute funding in free and open source projects.
 With a new funding model, it offers transparent, automated and adaptable compensation of contributors.
 The aim is to replace the middleman in donation distribution as far as possible with a free and transparent algorithm.
-Unlike most other donation systems LibreSelery offers only a decentralized tool and no platform.
+Unlike most other donation systems LibreSelery only offers a decentralized tool and **not a platform**.

 [![Join the chat at https://gitter.im/protontypes/LibreSelery](https://badges.gitter.im/protontypes/LibreSelery.svg)](https://gitter.im/protontypes/LibreSelery?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Docker Pulls](https://img.shields.io/docker/pulls/protontypes/libreselery)](https://hub.docker.com/r/protontypes/libreselery/tags)
 [![stability-experimental](https://img.shields.io/badge/stability-experimental-orange.svg)](https://github.com/emersion/stability-badges#experimental)

 *This project is funded by LibreSelery itself.
-If you contribute to this repository, you will receive a small amount from the pool to your public email address on GitHub.*
+If you actively contribute to this repository, you will receive a small amount of cryptocurrency from the donation pool to your public email address on GitHub.*

 [![Actions Status](https://github.com/protontypes/libreselery/workflows/seleryaction/badge.svg)](https://github.com/protontypes/libreselery/actions?query=workflow%3Aseleryaction)
 ![Balance BTC](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/wiki/protontypes/libreselery/libreselery/balance_badge.json&style=flat&logo=bitcoin)